 Nurses are the backbone of our health care system.
 The nearly 4.3 million nurses in the U.S. represent the largest staffing component of health care and account for almost 40% of health care organizations’ operating costs, according to the American Nurses Association (ANA).
 Working across the full spectrum of health care, nurses are a critical component in achieving positive health outcomes.

 Given nurses’ essential role in health care, health care organizations need to support nurses, ensure they have adequate resources and work to maintain overall nurse morale.
 Nurses also need to feel that someone represents their interests with executive management.
 The role of chief nursing officer is specifically designed for those purposes.

 Interacting with both nursing staff and executive management, chief nursing officers have a combination of clinical expertise and business skills that enables them to develop strategies related to nursing, monitor nursing budgets and ensure compliance with nursing standards, among other tasks.
-If you’ve been considering pursuing a master’s degree in health administration online to move into a leadership role such as chief nursing officer, learning about the position and what it entails is important.
+If you’ve been considering pursuing a executive MHA to move into a leadership role such as chief nursing officer, learning about the position and what it entails is important.

 The Responsibilities of a Chief Nursing Officer

 A chief nursing officer is responsible for overseeing a health care organization’s entire nursing practice, according to nursing organization ANA Enterprise.
 Typically reporting to a health care organization’s chief executive officer or president, the chief nursing officer is responsible for key functions such as:

 - Developing nursing strategies that align with an organization’s mission and goals

 - Conducting financial forecasting and ensuring budget accountability with respect to an organization’s nursing staff

 - Making high-level business decisions related to an organization’s nursing staff